4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Sigiriya tour

-It was definitely worth having the peace of mind to book our transport in advance and not have to haggle roadside!
+It was worth having the peace of mind to book our transport in advance and not haggle roadside!

 Sri Lanka itinerary | 4 week travel guide